+The f
-PRIMARY EXTERIOR CLADDING

-WALL Cedar lap siding is used as an exterior wall cladding.
+following components were inspected: PRIMARY EXTERIOR CLADDING WALL Cedar lap siding is used as an exterior wall cladding.
 Cedar is a wood that is durable and moderately resistant to decay.
 Maintaining the finish on the exposed siding will maximize its service life.
 The siding shows minor wear and deterioration typically caused when the exterior finish is not maintained.
 The deterioration is cosmetic and does not affect the function of the siding.
 No action is indicated.

-PEST CONTROL

-Soil is close to or in contact with siding in some areas around the building exterior.
-Good building practice requires that foundation walls or pier footings supporting wood frame construction, extend at least 8" above the finish grade with at least a 6" clearance between the top of the soil and the bottom of the wood finish materials.
+PEST CONTROL Good building practice requires that foundation walls or pier footings supporting wood frame construction, extend at least 8" above the finish grade with at least a 6" clearance between the top of the soil and the bottom of the wood finish materials.
 Soil in direct contact with wood creates a hospitable environment for wood destroying organisms.
-Establishing these minimum clearances is recommended.

-Wood boring insect activity in the Puget Sound area usually does not occur unless there is a ventilation problem inside or underneath the building, a water leakage/rotting condition in the building or significant quantities of soil to untreated wood contact in a crawlspace or outside around the building exterior.
-Carpenter ant, termite and wood boring beetle activity is most often a direct result of rot damaged wood and/or excessively moist, humid or damp conditions inside, around or underneath the building.
+These minimum standards should be maintained throughout the building exterior.
+Wood boring insect activity in the Puget Sound area usually does not occur unless there is a ventilation problem inside or underneath the house, a water leakage/rotting condition in the building or significant quantities of soil to untreated wood contact in a crawlspace or outside around the house exterior.
+Carpenter ant, termite and wood boring beetle activity is most often a direct result of rot damaged wood and/or excessively moist, humid or damp conditions inside, around or underneath the house.
 Structural damage from termites and ants in most cases does not extend much past the moisture source and/or rot damaged wood.
 Eliminating high moisture conditions, improving ventilation, correcting the conditions that are conducive to rotting wood and replacing rot damaged wood will usually eliminate the wood boring insect activity, providing that the building is properly maintained thereafter.
 The best way to avoid wood boring insect problems is by preventative maintenance.
-This includes:

-- Good construction practices which exclude water and prevent high moisture conditions. - Removal of wood debris and form wood from the crawlspace and around the building exterior. - Maintaining the roof water drain system. - Maintaining good yard drainage away from the foundation wall. × - Avoiding wood-soil contact in the crawlspace or around the building × exterior. - Storing fire wood 6" above grade and in a dry area.

-There should be no soil to wood contact in any part of the building exterior or crawlspace, unless that wood is pressure treated.
+This includes: Good construction practices which exclude water and prevent high moisture conditions.
+Removal of wood debris and form wood from the crawlspace and around the house exterior.
+Maintaining the roof water drain system.
+Maintaining good yard drainage away from the foundation wall.
+Avoiding wood-soil contact in the crawlspace or around the house exterior.
+Storing fire wood 6" above grade and in a dry area.
+There should be no soil to wood contact in any part of the house exterior or crawlspace, unless that wood is pressure treated.
 For the greatest safety to permanent structures there should be no soil to wood contact of any kind.
 Untreated wood in direct contact with exterior flatwork should also be avoided.
 Good building practice requires that foundation walls or pier footings supporting wood frame construction, extend at least 8" above the finish grade with at least a 6" clearance between the top of the soil and the bottom of the wood finish materials.
 Untreated wood should be raised 1-2" above surrounding flatwork and should have a moisture barrier installed between the concrete and wood.

-SOFFITS AND OVERHANGS

-The roof lacks overhangs.
-Overhangs protect the exterior walls, windows, doors, siding and exterior finish from the ravages of direct rainfall.
-Buildings without overhangs will generally require more frequent exterior maintenance and are also more likely to suffer from moisture related problems in the exterior walls.
-Regular maintenance of gutters, exterior finishes and caulking is recommended.
+For additional information and treatment options, you should retain the services of a qualified pest control operator.
+SOFFITS AND OVERHAN

+There are large gaps over 1/4" in size adjacent the soffit vent blocks.
+These gaps allow insects and rodents to enter the attic.
+Covering the gaps with screening, a strip of wood and/or caulking is recommended.